stefanospinellii/sql-fda-approval-event-study/README.md

 Using FDA approval data and historical stock prices, I built an event study in SQL to measure abnormal returns around approval dates and identify which types of approvals generate the strongest market reactions.

-The project was built entirely in SQL using DuckDB.
-Python was only used to download stock price data from Yahoo Finance.
+The project was built in SQL using DuckDB.
+Python was used to download stock price data from Yahoo Finance.

 ---